alantech/alanlang-homepage/src/homepage.md

 &nbsp;

-The `alan` compiler and runtime can parallelize your code without concurrent or asynchronous programming (threads, promises, channels, etc) by only allowing iteration and recursion that is guaranteed to halt (e.g. infinite loops)
+The Alan compiler and runtime can parallelize your code without concurrent or asynchronous programming (threads, promises, channels, etc) by only allowing iteration and recursion that is guaranteed to halt (e.g. infinite loops)

 &nbsp;